 Preparing the Dough

-• Place the dough into a clean bowl that has been lightly greased with melted butter or vegetable oil, rolling the dough around so that it is coated in the butter/oil.
+- Place the dough into a clean bowl that has been lightly greased with melted butter or vegetable oil, rolling the dough around so that it is coated in the butter/oil.
+Cover the bowl with plastic wrap and set in a warm place.
+Allow it to rise until it has doubled in volume (about 60 to 90 minutes).

 Forming the Cinnamon Rolls

-• Evenly sprinkle cinnamon sugar mixture over top of the butter.
+- Evenly sprinkle the cinnamon sugar mixture over top of the butter.

-• With the long edges on the top and bottom, roll the dough either toward or away from you so that it forms a large log about 20" long.
+- With the long edges on the top and bottom, tightly roll the dough (either toward or away from you) to form a large log about 20" long.

-• Loosely cover pan with plastic wrap and set in a warm place.
-Allow to rise a second time until rolls swell and become puffy (about 60 minutes).
+- Place the rolls into a lightly greased 9" by 13" pan.
+Cover loosely with plastic wrap and set in a warm place.
+Allow to rise a second time until rolls swell and become puffy (about 30 to 60 minutes).

 Baking the Cinnamon Rolls

-• Once the rolls have become large and puffy, place the pan into the centre of the oven and bake until the tops of the rolls turn lightly golden brown (about 20 to 25 minutes).
+- Bake the rolls in the center of the oven until the tops turn lightly golden brown (about 20 to 25 minutes).
+Be careful not to overbake!

-• Remove the cinnamon rolls from the oven.
-Allow them to cool in the pan for at least 10 to 15 minutes before serving.
+- Remove the rolls from the oven and allow them to cool in the pan for at least 10 to 15 minutes before serving.

-• To store unfrosted, allow cinnamon rolls to cool completely, place them in an airtight container, and store at room temperature.
+- To store unfrosted, allow the cinnamon rolls to cool completely, place them in an airtight container, and store at room temperature.

 Frosting the Cinnamon Rolls

-• Add in vanilla and salt.
-Mix until well combined (about 30 seconds).
+- Add in the vanilla and salt.
+Mix until well combined (about 30 seconds).1 tsp pure vanilla extract¼ tsp kosher salt

-• Reduce mixer to low speed and slowly add in sifted powdered sugar.
+- Reduce the mixer to low speed and slowly add in the sifted powdered sugar.

-• Increase the mixer to medium speed and mix until powdered sugar is fully incorporated and frosting is smooth (about 30 seconds).
+- Increase the mixer to medium speed and mix until smooth and fully incorporated (about 30 seconds).

 Notes

-3. Getting Very Softened Butter: The butter needs to be soft enough to ensure that the dough will not pull or tear while spreading it over the top of the dough (“Forming the Cinnamon Rolls”, Step 4).
+- Getting Very Softened Butter: The butter needs to be soft enough to ensure that the dough will not pull or tear while spreading it over the top of the dough (Step 16).
 I’ve found that the easiest way to achieve this is to microwave the butter in a small bowl until about ⅓ has melted.
 Then, with a fork, mix or whip the butter until it is soft and spreadable (about the consistency of mayonnaise).